kaizar36/imageboard/README.md

 - [PostGraphile](https://postgraphile.org/)
 - [PostgreSQL](https://www.postgresql.org/)

-Bellow you can see how this web application looks.
+Below you can see how this web application looks.

 ![Demo](./docs/demo.gif)